Petrarolo/PIdata/README.md

 # PIdata
 An easy to use python package for extracting data from an OSI PI historian/server via the OSI PI SDK.
 Based on this blog post: https://pisquare.osisoft.com/people/rborges/blog/2016/08/01/pi-and-python-pithon

-## Rules for the package and new features:
+## What makes PIdata great:
 1. Written in python/ironpython
 2. Simple to use (specifically for people new to python)
 3. Customisable (exposing the PI SDK as python functions/objects)
-4. Integrate well with existing python handling tools (e.g. pandas dfs)
+4. Integrates well with existing python handling tools (e.g. pandas dfs)
 5. Does not reinvent existing tools as these are what makes python great

 ## Prerequisites: